 Google’s TV streaming service is our favorite TV streaming service these days, and it’s available in most U.S. metropolitan areas (enter your zip code here to see if it’s available where you live).
 You get more than 60 channels, including CBS and Fox, for $50 per month, and there is a free trial available.

 Hulu’s live streaming service also gets you all the channels you need to watch the NFL playoffs and Super Bowl.
 As with other streaming services, graphical restrictions apply but you can check availability in your area here.
 Hulu with Live TV includes more than 60 channels overall for $55 a month.

 NFL Game Pass

 If you’re not fussy about watching games in real time—and have the willpower to abide a self-imposed media blackout—NFL Game Pass will give you the playoff matchups and the Super Bowl with a single subscription.

 NFL Game Pass provides on-demand access to all games —including the postseason—after they air.
 It also gives you access to an NFL Films archive, including past episodes of classic shows like A Football Life, Hard Knocks, and America’s Game.
 The subscription fee has been knocked down to $50 for the rest of this season (it’s normally $100 per year), and that will give you access through July 31.

 Get your gridiron on

-Whichever options you choose, you’re guaranteed to have front-row seat when the NFL’s best team hoists the Lombardi Trophy in Atlanta.
+Whichever options you choose, you’re guaranteed to have front-row seat when the NFL’s best team hoists the Lombardi Trophy in Miami.